anatoliyfedorenko/isdayoff/README.md

 go mod init
 ```

-Then, reference stripe-go in a Go program with `import`:
+Then, reference isdayoff module in a Go program with `import`:

 ``` go
 import (